lvgl/lvgl/docs/details/widgets/label.rst

 -------

 The labels can display symbols alongside letters (or on their own).
-Read the :ref:`fonts` section to learn more about the symbols.
+Read the :ref:`font` section to learn more about the symbols.

 .. _lv_label_events: